 Paraplegia occurs in injuries below the first thoracic spinal levels, or in sections T1 to L5.
-A person with paraplegia can use the arms and hands, but will suffer loss of movement and sensation in the legs.
-Serious cases may have paralysis from the waste down, interfering with sexual function and bladder control.
-Incomplete paraplegia may lead to the patient retaining some function or feeling in the legs, or only feeling tingling in the legs and minor mobility issues.
+A person with paraplegia can use the arms and hands but will suffer the loss of movement and sensation in the legs.
+Serious cases may have paralysis from the waist down, interfering with sexual function and bladder control.
+Incomplete paraplegia may lead to the patient retaining some function or feeling in the legs, or only feeling tingling in the legs, and minor mobility issues.

 The location of paralysis will depend on the point of injury.
 Injury to the cervical spine will result in tetraplegia – complete paralysis from the neck down.
 Thoracic spine complete injury will cause paralysis below the waist or in the legs.
 A lumbar spine injury affects the legs, while sacral spine injury can cause paralysis in the hips and legs.
 Complete spinal cord injuries can prove fatal, typically because of issues with respiratory function.

-There is unfortunately no cure for spinal injuries.
+There is, unfortunately, no cure for spinal injuries.
 However, with physical therapy and rehabilitation, some incomplete spinal cord injury patients can regain some feeling or movement in the affected limbs.
 For the most part, victims of major spinal injuries will rely on assistive devices such as a wheelchair or ventilator for life.
-Patients with paraplegia and full control of the arms, on the other hand, can be independent with use of a wheelchair, while paraplegics with some leg function may be able to walk short distances with assistive devices.
+Patients with paraplegia and full control of the arms, on the other hand, can be independent with the use of a wheelchair, while paraplegics with some leg functions may be able to walk short distances with assistive devices.